VertisPro/fasthealth-tools/README.md

     />
 </p>

-FastHealth-Tools is a set of open source data munging tools (and utilities) for healthcare data provided by [VertisPro][].
+FastHealth-Tools are a set of open source data munging tools (and utilities) for healthcare data provided by [VertisPro][].

 The aim is to provide a set of simple but powerful tools that can operate on healthcare data to carry out identification, cleanup, structuring and transformation operations which are often required when preparing data for use in analytics, machine learning and AI.